EnzoSimioniENS/eis_fitting/README.md

 # EIS Fitting

 > **Recommended environment**: this workflow is recommended for a Linux-like environment.
 On Windows, using WSL is advised to avoid path, dependency, and terminal-behaviour issues.
+> **NB**: this repository only contains the documentation of the project for now, the rest of the code will be made public after the first publication.

 Object-oriented Python workflow for preprocessing, fitting, analysing, and plotting electrochemical impedance spectroscopy (EIS) data from conductive hydrogel experiments.